fjossandon/Tax4Fun2/README.md

 # 3) Change working directory to the newly created folder
 setwd("Tax4Fun2")
 ```
+If you ran getwd() in R, it should result in something like this: C:/Users/bwemheu/Desktop/Tax4Fun2 (on Windows)

 **Build the default reference database**

 In order to provide a straight-forward solution, we implemented a function in Tax4Fun2 v1.1 which will download and build the reference database.
 This buildReferenceData() command will download and build the default Tax4Fun2 reference database.
 In addition, it will install the R packages ape and seqinr if requested.
 Moreover, it will test for the presence of blastn in PATH.

-Options:
+*Options:*
-  path_to_working_directory = "."
-Path to the folder for Tax4Fun2 installation (Default: Build database in current working directory)
+- path_to_working_directory = "." > Path to the folder for Tax4Fun2 installation (Default: Build database in current working directory)
-  use_force = FALSE                    Overwrite folder if exists (Default is FALSE)
+- use_force = FALSE > Overwrite folder if exists (Default is FALSE)
-  install_suggested_packages = TRUE    Install suggested R packages ape and seqinr (Default is TRUE)
+- install_suggested_packages = TRUE > Install suggested R packages ape and seqinr (Default is TRUE)

 ```
 buildReferenceData(path_to_working_directory = ".", use_force = FALSE, install_suggested_packages = TRUE)